Avaray/dav.one/src/content/articles/reflections-after-18-months-of-using-stable-diffusion/index.md

 ---
-title: 'Reflections after 18 months of using Stable Diffusion'
+title: 'Reflections after two years of using Stable Diffusion'
-description: "For about a year and a half, I've been observing the Stable Diffusion scene.
+description: "For over two years, I've been observing the Stable Diffusion scene.
 I've generated tens of thousands of images in various ways.
 Most of them unnecessarily.
 In this article, I want to share my brief thoughts on a few topics related to Stable Diffusion."
 created: '1726437600'
 icon: 'game-icons:anatomy'
 draft: true